ma16/rpio/cc/Console/Device/Ds18s20/1wire.md

 :--- | :---
 T-INIT | Period the Master pulls the bus Low (at least 1μs).
 T-RC | Period the bus would reach High level again (thru pull-up resistor).
-T-SAMPLE | Period the Master can scan the bus for the Slave's output.
+T-SAMPLE | Period the Master may scan the bus for the Slave's output.

 The sum of T-INIT, T-RC, and T-SAMPLE must be less than 15μs.
 T-INIT and T-RC should be kept as short as possible.
 The actual sample should be taken near the end of the 15μs window.